 Short bowel syndrome can also be caused by diseases or conditions including gastroschisis, intestinal atresia, necrotizing enterocolitis, volvulus, inflammatory disorders, trauma or thrombotic disorders.
 Other diseases leading to intestinal failure include motility and absorptive disorders.

-At Children’s, about 80% of patients with intestinal failure have some form of short bowel syndrome, says Horslen.
+At Seattle Children’s, about 80% of patients with intestinal failure have some form of short bowel syndrome, says Horslen.
 Although the number of children with intestinal disorders has not increased over time, he says providers have become more aggressive in saving patients with these “intestinal catastrophes.”

-He says a lot has changed in the last decade; Dr. Jorge Reyes, director of Transplant Services at Children’s and chief of the Division of Transplantation in the Department of Surgery at the University of Washington School of Medicine, agrees.
+He says a lot has changed in the last decade; Dr. Jorge Reyes, director of Transplant Services at Seattle Children’s and chief of the Division of Transplantation in the Department of Surgery at the University of Washington School of Medicine, agrees.

 To transplant or not to transplant

 Dr. Jorge Reyes